 Strategies are shared by the Inclusion Section with teachers and these outline the best interventions for the identified students.
 The 3 Tiered steps and procedures for identification and support similar for the determined students are followed.
 Advanced Learning Plans (ALP) for Tier 3 and Group Advanced Plans (GALP) for Tier 2 students within the teacher's lesson plan are completed.
-Opportunities are made for students to excel in their giftedness and showcase their talents skills through internal and external competitions, Science/Math exhibitions and sporting events.
+Opportunities are made for students to excel in their giftedness and showcase their talents through internal and external competitions, Science/Math exhibitions and sporting events.

-Students with High Verbal Reasoning Students with Non-verbal Reasoning Student with high ability to think and reason Student with high ability to think and reason with words.
+Students with High Verbal Reasoning Students with Non-verbal Reasoning Students with high ability to think and reason Students with high ability to think and reason with words.
 Students with this capability are with non-verbal material and have high predicted to progress well academically. reasoning processes such as identifying similarities and relationships but using shapes and designs rather than words or numbers.
 Students with Quantitative Reasoning Students with Spatial Ability Students with high ability to - thinking with Battery - thinking with shape and space.
-The numbers Spatial Students with high ability to create and retain mental images of precise shapes and objects, and then manipulate these in their minds.
+The numbers Spatial Students with high ability to create and

-Table 2: Cognitive Areas of Abilities
+Table 2: Cognitive Areas of Abilities Cognitive 1 II Cub of riometes